isomerpages/imh-ac/_frequently-asked-questions/For the Autism Community and Caregivers.md

 ---
 <p><strong>Q: What is the commitment level like for members of the Autism community and their caregivers?</strong>
 <br>A: Commitment level differs depending on which AC research and/or partnership
-activities you signed up for.
+programmes you signed up for.
 Please find more information about specific AC programmes on our website.
 Be assured that you are not obligated to participate in any of our programmes.</p>
 <p><strong>Q: How can I contribute to the AC network as an individual with autism or a caregiver of an individual with autism?</strong>
 <br>You can work in partnership with us by volunteering your time to share
-your knowledge and experiences with professionals at various AC activities.
+your knowledge and experiences with professionals at various AC programmes.
 You may also be eligible to participate in some research projects to help further our understanding of autism.
-Do join our network and we will update you when there are activities that may interest you!</p>
+Do join our network and we will update you when there are programmes that may interest you!</p>